LukeMS/keltor/rst/index.rst

 * Fer'Ko - Mating season for other animals continues during Fer'Ko.
 Early in the month, hens begin to lay eggs.
 By the middle of this month most farmers will have planted their crop.
 This is the month of the trickster.
 If not placated, the trickster will bring a late frost to spoil the newly planted seeds.
 Many of the festivities in this month are aimed at pleasing whatever trickster deity the locals favor.
 As example, Iturr or Tanjoom or even Corhov.
 Other ceremonies are in relation to the early hunting season, which begins this month.

-* Ty'Ko - By this point everyone, from the people in the cold plains of `Fellice`_, to the folks farming in the dry plains of southern Sulkor, will have their crop in the ground.
+* Ty'Ko - By this point everyone, from the people in the cold plains of `Fellice`_, to the folks farming in the dry plains of southern `Sulkor`_, will have their crop in the ground.
 Any last minute repair/maintenance of irrigation systems is done, this includes things like digging new ditches or clearing old ones of debris and weeds.
 The deities of sky, rain, and/or growth are commonly honored during this month.
 The first farm animal births are beginning during this month, mostly rabbits and the chickens.
 Bantus is often honored at this time.

 * Mo'Rae - Festivals of Summer's Night are common during this month.
-In many inland areas of the Middle Lands this is the first constantly dry time of the year.
+In many inland areas of the `Middle Lands`_ this is the first constantly dry time of the year.
 Irrigation is vital for crops in such places.
 Often the first crop of hay, used as animal feed, is harvested at this time.
 Ploughing of any fallow fields take place during this month.
 Sheep are sheared, taking their winter coat, and the first piglets are born.
 Deities of growth, rain, and perseverance are often honored during this month.

 * Fer'Rae - Regardless of location, this tends to be a dry month.
 In places that are lucky enough to have a long growing season, this is also the month of their first harvest.
 The fields are then readied for a second crop with more ploughing and manure.
 Fallow fields are treated to another ploughing.
 Sheep and goat birthing season begins.
 Deities of the hunt and/or birth are commonly celebrated during this time.
 Bohtan is very popular this time of year, even with non-elves.